 No Protections at Work

-More than half the states are so called “right to work” states, and yes, that is some 1984 double speak.
-It actually means workers have no rights.
+More than half the states are so-called “right-to-work” states, and yes, that is some 1984 doublespeak.
+It means workers have no rights.

 Middle-class Americans struggle to access paid time off for sick leave, parental leave, and even vacations.
-They are terrified of making waves at their jobs (i.e even trying to unionize) because they need their jobs – Not only for the healthcare that we just talked about but also to pay for the insanely high cost of living and to make payments to their debts.
-Its not a sustainable situation.
+They are terrified of making waves (i.e., even trying to unionize) because they need their jobs – Not only for the healthcare we just talked about but also to pay for the insanely high cost of living and to pay their debts.

 How Do We Fix It?